jci-metasys/powershell-metasysrestclient/README.md

 are sending a `PATCH` request, and we'll use the `Body` parameter to specify the content we want to send.

-In this example we'll change the `description` attribute of the AV from the previous section.
+Let's change the `description` attribute of the AV from the previous section.
 Let's first read it to confirm it's currently `null`.
 Recall that we've saved the identifier in the variable `$Id`.

 ```powershell
 PS > Invoke-MetasysMethod /objects/$Id/attributes/description